 In this tutorial I’ll be giving you a rundown of all 39 tools found in GIMP, along with a brief explanation of what they do.
-I’ve put together a 15-minute video demonstration at the top of the page if you want to check that out.
+I’ve put together a 15-minute video demonstration below if you want to check that out.
 Otherwise you can continue on to the written format.
 Enjoy!

 In this post I’ll be offering explanations for all of the following GIMP tools.
 You can click the link to jump to that particular tool.

 - Ellipse Select

 - Foreground Select

 - Bucket Fill